14 Ways to Add Space to Your Home that Won’t Break the Bank

-House Bump Out
+Adding Onto a House Ideas: House Bump Out

 A bump-out addition is a great way to expand a small bathroom without messing with other nearby rooms.
 It’s complicated, but the spaced gained is well worth the effort.

-Add a Second Story
+Adding Onto a House Ideas: Add a Second Story

 There are several factors to consider if adding another story is the right path.
 It can run expensive Have it built off site and added to the top to save money and time.
 Make sure your foundation can handle it.

-Enclose a Porch
+Adding Onto a House Ideas: Enclose a Porch

 Just like with an enclosing a patio, enclosing a porch can potentially add square footage to your home.
 It has to have heating, feel like a part of the house and be accessible through the house.